cedrichille/historical-co2-data/emissions_data_app/to_do.md

 - MT: functions like show_growth_rates should be able to handle no columns being provided, in which case they show all column growth rates

 ## growth_analysis.py
-- ST: grouped mean multiplier output verification
-- ST: is it correct to dropna() in quantile group calculations?
 - MT: improve graphics output through better legends and adding lines of best fit

 ## utils.py